wrapperband/FTCForumTools/README.md

 iptables -P FORWARD ACCEPT
 iptables -P OUTPUT ACCEPT

-##  To clear stuburn conections
+##  To clear stubborn connections

 Sometimes connections that were made, within a range of IPs, will remain after being banned.
 If there was some connection in that band already.

-In that case try this for stuburn connections ...
+In that case try this for stubborn connections ...

 tcpkill host xxx.xxx.xxx.xxx